MCDReforged/MCDReforged.github.io/docs/plugin_dev/event.md

 Besides MCDR itself, plugins can also dispatch its own event.
 All you need to do is invoking `server.dispatch_event` api with the event and some arguments.
-Check [here](classes/ServerInterface.html#dispatch-event) for more details of the api
+Check [here](classes/ServerInterface.md#dispatch-event) for more details of the api

 Customizing event is a good way to broadcast a message between plugins.
-It\'s also a good indirectly way for your plugin to react to requests from other plugins
+It's also a good indirectly way for your plugin to react to requests from other plugins